jmcelroy5/BikeList/README.md

 ### How to run BikeList locally

-1. Create a virtual environment
+Create a virtual environment

 ```
 > virtualenv env
 > source env/bin/activate
 ```

-2. Install the dependencies
+Install the dependencies

 ```
 > pip install -r requirements
 ```

-3. Run the app
+Run the app

 ```
 > python app.py
 ```

-4. Open your browser and navigate to
+Open your browser and navigate to

 ```
 http://localhost:5000/
 ```

-Note: The login functionality requires that you have a Facebook app key and secret set as local environment variables:
+Note: The login functionality requires that you have a Facebook app id and secret set as local environment variables:

 ```
 FACEBOOK_APP_SECRET